RigauxBaptiste/Proof_of_the_Pudding_Heating/README.md

 [Accessed: 29 July 2024]. https://opendata.meteo.be/

 (***) European Network of Transmission System Operators for Electricity.
 (2024).
 Day-Ahead Prices Transparency [Accessed: 29 July 2024]. https://transparency.entsoe.eu/transmission-domain/r2/dayAheadPrices/show

+This repository has been made public for the reproduction of results on GitHub: https://github.com/RigauxBaptiste/Proof_of_the_Pudding_Heating.git